Skip to main content

 5. Belle (Beauty and the Beast) - Melissa Barrera

 In the same way that actors don't always know how to approach a Disney villain, the princess characters are often reduced to a barebones matrix of generic saccharinity, symptomatic of how the larger audience doesn't really see fairy-tales or "princess movies" as legitimate storytelling capable of the same degree of pathos.
-This discounts how the heroines of the Disney fairy-tales are subjected to all sorts of trails and respond to them with acts of remarkable inner strength and virtue.
+This discounts how the heroines of the Disney fairy-tales are subjected to all sorts of trials and respond to them with acts of remarkable inner strength and virtue.
 This is certainly true of Belle and the way that holding onto her values not only sustains her amidst her adversity, but also brings out the best in her environment.

 This oversight isn't necessarily the issue that we ran into specifically with Emma Watson's Belle (I have already talked plenty about the ramifications of that casting choice), but what I'm getting at is that Disney princesses require actresses that will see them as characters first and mascots second.
 Which brings me to Melissa Barrera.